Man who faked being a DEA agent gets 10 years in prison

-AUSTIN, Texas (AP) - A man who prosecutors say faked being a law officer and stole more than $300,000 from immigrants in Texas and Illinois who were seeking legal status has been sentenced to 10 years in federal prison.
+AUSTIN, Texas (AP) - A man who prosecutors say faked being a law officer and stole more than $300,000 from immigrants in Texas and Illinois seeking legal status has been sentenced to 10 years in federal prison.

 Modesto Gonzalez III was sentenced Tuesday.
+Prosecutors say the 47-year-old Gonzalez, who impersonated a Drug Enforcement Administration agent, must also repay the victims.

+Gonzalez in March pleaded guilty to wire fraud and being a felon in possession of a firearm in the case involving immigrants in the Austin and Chicago areas.

-Prosecutors say Gonzalez impersonated a Drug Enforcement Agent and told immigrants in the Austin and Chicago areas that they would be deported if they didn’t pay him thousands of dollars apiece.
-Prosecutors say he later demanded that the immigrants pay him taxes.
+Prosecutors say Gonzalez told the victims they’d be deported if they did not pay him thousands of dollars apiece, plus he later demanded that the immigrants pay him taxes.

-Gonzalez pleaded guilty in March to wire fraud and being a felon in possession of a firearm.
-Gonzalez has three prior convictions for impersonating a law officer and impersonation-based theft.
+Gonzalez, who’s from Caldwell County, has three prior convictions for impersonating a law officer and impersonation-based theft.

 Sign up for Daily Newsletters